-We believe that our approach enables us to address these hurdles to unlock the potential of CAR-T therapies.
-The combination of our higher percentage TSCM product and a potentially improved tolerability profile may allow us to move beyond academic medical centers and broaden the reach of these products.
-In our ongoing clinical trials of P-BCMA-101, we are already dosing on a fully outpatient basis, following discussions with the FDA, which will enable expanded reach and lower cost.
-In addition, our booster molecule technology allows us to drive scale to our allogeneic manufacturing process, resulting from the ability to produce hundreds of doses of our allogeneic CAR-T product candidates from a single manufacturing run from a single healthy donor.
-This dramatically reduces the manufacturing cost of CAR-T therapy to levels in the range of traditional biologic therapeutics in oncology and enabling off-the-shelf availability for immediate use.
+We believe that our approach could enable us to address these hurdles to unlock the potential of CAR-T therapies.
+The combination of our higher percentage T{SCM} product and a potentially improved tolerability profile may allow us to move beyond academic medical centers and broaden the reach of these products.
+In our first clinical trial, P-BCMA-101, we were already dosing on a fully outpatient basis, following discussions with the FDA and after evaluation of our initial allogeneic programs, hope to implement the same approach.
+We believe outpatient dosing will enable expanded reach and lower cost.
+In addition, our booster molecule technology allows us to drive scale to our allogeneic manufacturing process, resulting from the ability to produce potentially hundreds of doses of our allogeneic CAR-T product candidates from a single manufacturing run from a single healthy donor.
+This dramatically reduces the manufacturing cost of CAR-T therapy to levels in the range of traditional biologic therapeutics in oncology and enabling off-the-shelf availability for immediate